Raise your hand if you’ve heard of Warren Buffett. 🙋🏾♂️

 Most people call him an investing genius.
-If you look at the numbers, it’s hard to argue that he’s not one of the most successful investors to ever live.
+If you look at the numbers, it’s easy to see he’s one of the most successful investors to ever live.

 So what’s his secret?
 Is he a genius?
 Does he have superhuman abilities to predict the future?
 Was he just lucky?